jscrane/Interrupted/README.md

     }

 Comments on this code:
-* It manages a configuration with pins #2 and #3 connected to GND via a
+* It manages a configuration with pins #2 and #3 connected to GND via
-pushbutton:
+pushbuttons:
   - when the button on pin #2 is pressed the LED on pin #13 is lit,
   - when that on pin #3 is pressed and released, the LED is turned off,
   - if the timer elapses when the LED is on, it is turned off again.